You’re going to love this easy Crock Pot Zuppa Toscana… let your slow cooker do the work!

 - 2 cups heavy cream

-- 3 cups tightly packed chopped kale with large stems removed
+- 3 cups tightly packed chopped kale with large stems removed chopped into about 2-inch pieces

 Instructions

 - Add heavy cream and kale and stir to combine.
-Cover and cook on high for an additional 30 minutes.
+Cover and cook on high heat for an additional 30 minutes.

 - Serve topped with freshly grated Parmesan, if desired.